Our children are our most precious resource

 Career Fairs: Aboriginal career fairs are typically held at Langley Secondary School where the students have the opportunity to learn and ask questions with various Post-Secondary institutions and career recruiters.
 Last year we attended a one-day conference at Kwantlen Polytechnic University, Surrey campus.
 This type of post-secondary discovery will be happening again this year.

 Aboriginal Math & Science help: Our school also has an Aboriginal math and science teacher who is able to assist all Aboriginal students in these subject areas.
 If you have any concerns or questions about these subjects, please contact Mr. Coleman.

 Family Gatherings: The Aboriginal program puts on Aboriginal Family gatherings for all of our Aboriginal families in the Langley school district.
 Don’t miss our Christmas Gathering in December, our Healthy Balance Gathering in February, and our annual BBQ on Aboriginal day in June.

 Grade 7/8 Transitions Conference: In early April, three students will travel to Newland’s to meet next year’s grade 9′s.
 These representatives from Langley Secondary will meet and greet their new younger buddies.
 Last year, there were over 20 students from the LSS feeder schools ready to hear about life as a “Saint.”

-Aboriginal Achievement Awards: On May 22, 2014, LSS Aboriginal students will be nominated to receive awards in various categories.
-This award banquet is held at Walnut Grove Secondary during the evening to honour our well-deserved students.
+Aboriginal Achievement Awards: LSS Aboriginal students will be nominated to receive awards in various categories.
+This award banquet is held during the evening to honour our well-deserved students.

 Hot Dog Days: Ms. Smith likes to have hot dog days throughout the school year.
 This serves as an opportunity for Aboriginal students to meet each other and to connect in a positive, safe environment over food.